Cosmo-Tech/Babylon/docs/Utils/typing.md

 ## QueryType

-This type adds a capacity to easliy use file content as parameter to function.
+This type adds a capacity to easily use file content as parameter to function.

 ### Example in a command